7 Author Shoutouts – Authors We Recommend

 He has previously served as a speechwriter and foreign policy advisor to Senator Bob Dole.
 Additionally, he is an esteemed member of the Council on Foreign Relations, a renowned think tank based in New York and Washington DC.
 The Council specializes in matters of U.S. foreign policy and international affairs.

-Antoine de Saint-Exupéry hailed from Lyon, France.
+An Author Shoutout to Antoine de Saint-Exupéry who was born in Lyon, France.
 Renowned for his timeless novella, The Little Prince, he was both a French noble and a skilled aviator.
 At the young age of 3, he tragically lost his father, and 14 years later, he also mourned the passing of his beloved brother, consequently becoming the sole male member of his family.
 Serving in the military, he ventured into the field of aviation, ultimately becoming a pioneer in the years that followed, which greatly influenced his literary endeavors.

 In 1935, he came close to losing his life due to severe dehydration following a plane crash in Africa.
 Then, during a reconnaissance mission on July 31, 1944, his aircraft vanished entirely, leaving no clues behind until 1998 when a local fisherman discovered his identification bracelet.
 He was 44 years old.